SummaryRead the full fact sheet

 Diagnosis of VHF

 Generally, diagnosing viral haemorrhagic fever requires a blood test to check for antibodies.
-Antibodies are special proteins of the immune system which are tailored to each antigen, or foreign agent, and therefore flag the presence of the virus.
+Antibodies are special proteins of the immune system that are tailored to each antigen, or foreign agent, and therefore flag the presence of the virus.
+More modern tests can directly detect the virus during acute illness.

 Treatment of VHF

-To date, there is no cure or vaccination for viral haemorrhagic fever.
-Treatment options may include:
+To date, there is no cure or commercially available vaccination for viral haemorrhagic fever.

 - hospitalisation in an intensive care unit